-If you do not obtain Prior Authorization for Services received from an Out-of-Network Provider, as specified in section 3.3, a 50% penalty, not to exceed \$2,500 for each Covered Service, will be applied to the claim.
-Should we determine that we would have covered the Service had Prior Authorization been obtained, benefits will be applied to the remaining claim balance after the Prior Authorization Penalty is assessed.
+If you do not obtain Prior Authorization for Services received from an Out-of-Network Provider, a 50% penalty may be applied to the claim.
+This penalty will not exceed \$2,500 for each Covered Service.
+See details in section 3.3.
+If determined that we would have covered the Service if Prior Authorization had been obtained, benefits will be applied to the remaining claim balance.
+Only after the Prior Authorization Penalty is assessed.
 The penalty does NOT apply to the Deductible, if any, or to the Out-of-Pocket Maximum shown in the Benefit Summary.